PhantomCybernetics/phntm_bridge_server/README.md

 # Phantom Cloud Bridge

-This server fascilitates WebRTC P2P conenction of a Phantom Bridge node running on a robot, and the Bridge UI app, or similar client using this API.
+This server fascilitates WebRTC P2P conenction between a Phantom Bridge node running on a robot, and the Bridge UI app, or any similar clients using this API.

 The server keeps a database of App and Robot IDs and their security keys.
 It offers API for both new Robot and App registration.

-Cloud Bridge also relies messages between peers using Socket.io, when reliability is required, such as in the case of WebRTC signalling, introspection results, and ROS service calls.
+Cloud Bridge also relies messages between peers using Socket.io when reliability is required, such as in the case of WebRTC signalling, introspection results, and ROS service calls.
 By design, the fast WebRTC communication entirely bypasses this server.

 # Install
 ### Install Docker & Docker Compose